NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 When an isolated monitor with an non-isolated Ethernet port is connected to a hardwired network, it is no longer a medical device unless the above-shown network isolation transformer is introduced between the monitor and network.
 If the network isolation transformer is not installed, dangerous electric shocks can be delivered to a monitored patient through the wired Ethernet network.
 Such dangerous electric shocks are potentially lethal and no hospital should ignore this mandatory requirement.

-WATCH OUT the dangerous use of semi-quantitative CO2 measurements and ignorantly displaying a flawed CO2 waveform
+WATCH OUT the dangerous use of estimated CO2 values and displaying a flawed CO2 waveform

 Nihon Kohden lacks sidestream CO2 sampling expertise and buys OEM units to offer them as expensive standalone.
 The AG-400 CO2 unit as shown, for example, is technology from Oridion Medical.
 For monitoring such as post-surgery recovery, integration of the sidestream CO2 into the monitor is a mandatory requirement because an external unit requires additional power socket besides necessitating the use of a trolley.